-Wealth management is necessarily consumer driven, and one of the primary services which wealth management firms provide for their customers is knowledge.
+Wealth management is necessarily consumer driven, and one of the primary services which firms provide for their customers is knowledge.
 Knowledge will, therefore, play a major role in closing the advice gap between consumer need and industry service.
 Some wealth management firms already offer financial advice and industry specific news; these services will need to become standardised, incorporating a greater degree of transparency and simplicity for the benefit of consumers.
 Knowledge provision has become increasingly important in light of the tighter regulations imposed on the wealth management sector – in the future, education will be as important as adept investments or savvy financial planning.

 Geographically, wealth management has typically congregated in London.
 This trend has been exacerbated by the resilience of the London property market, the upper echelons of which managed to weather the storm of the global recession.
-Future wealth management trends may well see the industry once again expand beyond the capital, to take advantage of new shifts in property buying and selling, as well as the founding of new industry.
-Smaller wealth management firms will do well in this climate, and wealth management services may themselves become more affordable.
+Future trends may well see the industry once again expand beyond the capital, to take advantage of new shifts in property buying and selling, as well as the founding of new industry.
+Smaller management firms will do well in this climate, and wealth management services may themselves become more affordable.